agokhankarabiyik/agokhankarabiyik.github.io/_posts/2019-5-29-Where-It-All_Started.md

 ```

-#Create a dataframe : two columns : text, likes

-#stopwords : is, the etc

-#stemming

-#CountVectorizer(df.text, stop_words='english')

-#Linear Regression

-#Interpret the co-efficients to look at words which influence more likes.
+Then, I created a dataframe including two columns which were text and likes and sorted it by descending number of likes.
+As a next step, I set stop words (which are the words that don't mean anything useful in a context such as 'the', 'a', 'an' in English) and removed the hashtags in front of the words in my list before using the sklearn library in the next code block.

 ```python